Environmental issues in Thailand: Groundwaters

 The Thai governmental agency charged with responsibility for groundwater is the Department of Groundwater Resources, part of the Ministry of Natural Resources and Environment.

 Groundwater is mainly recharged by rainfall and seepage streams.
 Aquifers yield a large amount of water throughout Thailand, with the exception of the eastern region.
 The largest source of groundwater is found in the lower central region, particularly in the Bangkok Metropolitan Region (BMR) and surrounding provinces, and is being used to meet the growing water demand, growing at 10% annually.
 The depletion of the water table around Bangkok has led to land subsidence which has exacerbated flooding.

 Agricultural run-off, coastal aquaculture, industrial effluents, and domestic sewage are responsible for the pollution of groundwater in Thailand.
 Also, the lack of an appropriate pricing policy is leading to over-exploitation of groundwater beyond sustainable yield.
 There is limited information at the national level on groundwater extraction rates, or the extent of contamination.

 An on-going case of surface- and groundwater pollution has prompted one critic to charge that, "...Thai environmental protection mechanisms including environmental laws and law enforcement are not functioning."
 He is referring to a case in Ratchaburi Province: there, since at least 2001, villagers of tambon Nam Pu have complained about toxic wastewater from an industrial waste treatment plant they suspected of contaminating their water.
 Wax Garbage Recycle Centre, an industrial waste treatment plant, began its operation in the upstream area of Nam Pu Creek about the same time as contamination became evident.
 The pollution spread to tambon Rang Bua of Chom Bueng District.
 Responding to complaints, the Thai Pollution Control Department tested creek water and groundwater.
 It found that levels of heavy metals (lead, nickel, and barium) exceeded their standards.
-They also found high levels of volatile organic compounds (VOC) such as toluene, xylene, ethylbenzene, benzene, 1,1,2-trichloromethane and Cis-1,2-dichloroethylene.
+They also found high levels of volatile organic compounds (VOC) such as toluene, xylene, ethylbenzene, benzene and cis-1,2-dichloroethylene.
 The Department of Industrial Works and Ratchaburi's Industry Office, since 2002, have sent 19 letters ordering the plant to improve its operation, and at least six orders for the plant to shut down parts of its facility.
 Despite efforts by the authorities, the plant is still in operation and toxic wastewater contamination continues unabated.
 A failing of Thai environmental governance is the lack of balance in regulatory power among authorities.
 The Pollution Control Department, for instance, has no power to revoke the plant's operating licences.
 That power resides with the Department of Industrial Works, but state agencies place greater importance on industrial economics than the environment.